-Rosie King has been the General Manager of People and Culture at the Geelong Cats since September 2010.
-During her time with the Club she has been the Acting CEO on a number of occasions, making her the first female CEO of an AFL Club in the history of the game.
+Rosie King has been the Chief Executive Officer of Netball Victoria since August 2016 and was formerly the General Manager of People and Culture at the Geelong Cats.
+During her time with the AFL Club she was been the Acting CEO on a number of occasions, making her the first female CEO of an AFL Club in the history of the game.
 In 2015 Rosie won the Graeme Samuel Scholarship which has enabled her to undertake study at Harvard University in Boston.

 During time spent in New Zealand, Rosie was the General Manager, Organisational Development for Sport New Zealand, where she worked with many high performance sporting organisations helping to build their capability in governance, leadership, human resources and commercialisation.